lanejere5/mlb/elo/README.md

-# ELO ratings
+# modelling

-In this folder I'm implementing an ELO ratings model to forecast game results.
+In this folder I'm exploring various modelling approaches.